Molly Ringwald: Career

 The following year, still in high school, she was cast as Andie Walsh in another successful Hughes film, Pretty in Pink (1986).
 When first asked to be in Pretty in Pink, Ringwald was reluctant, but after seeing how hard it was for the producers to find a replacement for her, she decided she would portray Andie in the film.
 Ringwald was offered a role in another John Hughes film, Some Kind of Wonderful (1987), but turned down the role as she felt it was too similar to the other films she worked on with Hughes.
 After Pretty In Pink, she wanted to act in more mature roles.
 Ringwald was featured on the cover of the May 26, 1986, issue of Time.

 Ringwald was set to star in another Hughes film, Oil and Vinegar, but the film was scrapped when Hughes refused to rewrite the script.
 The film would have been about a soon-to-be-married man and a hitchhiking girl talking about their lives during the length of a car ride.
 In 1987, she was cast as Randy Jensen in The Pick-up Artist, opposite Robert Downey, Jr. in one of his first lead roles.
-It focused on a womanizer who meets his match when he falls for a woman in debt to the Mafia.
-The film was met with mixed reviews while being a moderate commercial success.

 The following year, she starred in For Keeps, a commercial success that received mixed reviews from critics but was well received by audiences.
 It is considered Ringwald's final teen movie.
 Ringwald portrayed Darcy Elliot, the editor at her high school paper, who becomes pregnant by her long-term boyfriend Stan, portrayed by Randall Batinkoff.
 Her performance received positive reviews.
 The film was praised by some critics for showing the struggles of teen pregnancy.
 She was later cast in Fresh Horses.
 The film was met with generally negative reviews and underperformed at the box office.
 The film also starred Andrew McCarthy, who previously worked with Ringwald in Pretty in Pink.